-(1) The OHS staff review committee appointed by the OHS Executive Director, shall rank the proposed projects using the weighted criteria.
-The OHS staff member(s) designated to facilitate the program and grant application process will be excluded from appointment to this committee.

-(2) Using the established weighted criteria (320:15-2-2[1-6]), a rating of one (1) to five (5) will be applied to each criteria, with one (1) signifying minimum value and five (5) signifying maximum value.
+- (1) The OHS staff review committee appointed by the OHS Executive Director, shall rank the proposed projects using the weighted criteria.
+The OHS staff member(s) designated to facilitate the program and grant application process will be excluded from appointment to this committee. - (2) Using the established weighted criteria (320:15-2-2[1-6]), a rating of one (1) to five (5) will be applied to each criteria, with one (1) signifying minimum value and five (5) signifying maximum value.
 The rating then will be multiplied by the weight assigned to each criteria to determine a total value.
-In making the list for recommendation, the OHS staff review committee shall evaluate based on the weighted criteria and adherence to statutory and regulatory program requirements.
-These requirements are geographic balance, local financial match, the existence of a strategic plan for the applicant organization, tribal division, or governmental department, as well as, consideration of failure to meet requirements from past Oklahoma Heritage Grant Program awards.

-(3) The OHS Executive Director shall submit the staff evaluations and accompanying recommendations to the Oklahoma Heritage Preservation Grant Review Committee for review and recommendation to the full Board.

-(4) The OHS Board of Directors will make the final decision of which projects will be funded, the amount of each grant, and the number of organizations to receive a grant.
+In making the list for recommendation the OHS staff review committee shall evaluate based on the weighted criteria and adherence to statutory and regulatory program requirements.
+These requirements are geographic balance, local financial match, the existence of a strategic plan for the applicant organization, tribal division, or governmental department, as well as, consideration of failure to meet requirements from past Heritage Grant awards. - (3) The OHS Executive Director shall submit the staff evaluations and accompanying recommendations to the Oklahoma Heritage Preservation Grant Review Committee for review and recommendation to the full Board. - (4) The OHS Board of Directors will make the final decision of which projects will be funded, the amount of each grant, and the number of organizations to receive a grant.
 In awarding grants the Board will, in accordance with statutory requirements, give preference to projects affecting collections, educational programs, and exhibits (53 O.S.
 Section 415).
 Because the grant application procedure(s) are not individual proceedings, the awarding of grants by the Board is not subject to appeal under the Administrative Procedures Act.

-(5) The OHS will initiate a contract with each grant recipient.
-Modifications to project scope or project budget, in excess of ten percent of any line item/spending category, will require prior approval in writing from OHS executive director Executive Director.
-A contract extension may be granted by the OHS on a case-by-case basis and must be approved in writing.

-(6) The Grants Administrator may contact the applicant organization for clarification or for additional information regarding an application.

-(7) No employee of the OHS shall act as an individually paid third-party vendor for a project with an applicant organization that receives grant funds.

-(h) Payment procedures.
+- (5) The OHS will initiate a contract with each grant recipient.
+Modifications to project scope or project budget, in excess of ten percent of any line item/spending category will require prior approval in writing from OHS executive director. - (6) The Grants Administrator may contact the applicant organization for clarification or for additional information regarding an application. - (7) No employee of the OHS shall act as an individually paid third-party vendor for a project with an applicant organization that receives grant funds. - (h) Payment procedures.
 Where applicable, payments for projects, programs, services, or activities for the Heritage Preservation Grant Program will be made according to the Central Purchasing Act (74 O.S.
 Section 85.1 et seq.) and Central Purchasing Rules as established by the Oklahoma Office of Management and Enterprise Services Administrative rules OAC 260:115.
 Grant recipients must submit documentation for completed work and invoices to receive reimbursement as the project moves forward.
 All reimbursements will be made after proof that work has been completed.